michaldziuba03/code-samples/social-login/README.md

 #### Cons:
 - more complex
-- you put the trust to the 3rd party providers they verified email
+- you trust a third-party provider to verify email addresses

 ### Third method - user can login with multiple providers BUT needs to verify email if account already exists
 The last featured method is actually extended version of 2nd method.
-Let's assume you don't want to trust 3rd parties if they verified email - you want to verify on your own.
+Let's assume you don't want to trust 3rd parties and you prefer to verify emails on your own.

 #### Relational databases
 ![image](https://user-images.githubusercontent.com/43048524/219873324-49863fc4-624c-44b1-924f-d2b9911ceb13.png)